ARE APOSTLES AND PROPHETS STILL RELEVANT TO THE CHURCH?

 The ACC in Australia was formed in 1937 when the Assemblies of God Queensland merged with the Pentecostal Church of Australia under the name Assemblies of God in Australia.
 In 2007 the denomination adopted Australian Christian Churches as its public name.
 But the irony is that Brain Houston while president of AoG under direction of David Cartledge was in fact sympathetic to the New Apostolic Reformation movement despite it being denounced by AoG USA and Canada.

-But sadly who will denounce Australian Christian Churches when they are so cashed up thanks to Hillsong’s international popularity boasting the largest church attendance of 20.000 in Australia?
+But sadly who will defy the ACC when they are so cashed up thanks to Hillsong’s international popularity boasting the largest church attendance of 20.000 in Australia?

 It’s obvious that Hillsong’s Christian ethos is more focused on entertainment than the deep things of God.
 (2 Timothy 4:3: “For the time will come when people will not put up with sound doctrine.
 Instead, to suit their own desires, they will gather around them a great number of teachers to say what their itching ears want to hear” NIV).